Hybrid Dogs

 About the Cockapoo

-The Cockapoo is a medium hybrid dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Cockapoo is an excellent choice for first-time dog owners.
+The Cockapoo is a small hybrid dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Cockapoo is an excellent choice for first-time dog owners.
 Typically standing From under 10 to over 15 inches tall at the shoulder and weighing From under 6 to over 19 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Hybrid Dogs group, the Cockapoo brings a distinct combination of traits that sets it apart.
 The Cockapoo has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Cockapoo loves being close to its people and forms strong bonds with every member of the household.